numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

-You will first notice that `n_rows` and `n_cols` are fields present in the Compressor, these fields allow for the user to specify either the number of rows or the number of columns they wish the compressor to have. **Both `n_rows` and `n_cols` are required for every Compressor structure.** Beyond those fields the method will dictate the other parameters that can be made available to the user.
-In implementation, we should aim to make every parameter associated with the compression technique available to the user.
-In addition to the structure itself their should be a **constructor for the structure that accepts keyword inputs for each field of the Compressor structure.**
-For example in the `SparseSign` case we define,
+You will first notice that `n_rows` and `n_cols` are fields present in the Compressor, these fields allow for the user to specify either the number of rows or the number of columns they wish the compressor to have. **Both `n_rows` and `n_cols` are required for every Compressor structure.** Beyond those fields the technique will dictate the other parameters that should be made available to the user.
+In addition to the structure, there should be a **constructor for the structure that accepts keyword inputs for each field of the Compressor structure.** For example in the `SparseSign` case we define,
 ```
 function SparseSign(;n_rows::Int64 = 0, n_cols::Int64 = 0, nnz::Int64 = 8)
     # Partially construct the sparse sign datatype